Documenting the American South Logo

 Page 18

-LOUISE JONES:
+LOUISE RIGGSBEE JONES:

-No, I don't remember the year. [laughter]
+No, I don't remember the year.
+[Laughter]

 MARY FREDERICKSON: